-VESIcare is associated with anticholinergic central nervous system (CNS) effects [see ADVERSE REACTIONS section].
+VESIcare is associated with anticholinergic central nervous system (CNS) effects [see ADVERSE REACTIONS].
 A variety of CNS anticholinergic effects have been reported, including headache, confusion, hallucinations and somnolence.
 Patients should be monitored for signs of anticholinergic CNS effects, particularly after beginning treatment or increasing the dose.
 Advise patients not to drive or operate heavy machinery until they know how VESIcare affects them.
 If a patient experiences anticholinergic CNS effects, dose reduction or drug discontinuation should be considered.

 Controlled Narrow-Angle Glaucoma